 Let’s go through these obstacles one by one, explaining your options, linking to resources for further research and listing out small things you can do today to build momentum.

 1. Want more sustainable labels?
 Start here.

 Labels aren’t really “sustainable.”
-They’re recyclable, recycled, responsibly sourced, compostable or lightweight.
+They’re responsibly sourced, recycle-friendly, compostable, lightweight or recycled.

 And each of those subcategories tells a very different story about your label and your brand: